dykuang/dykuang.github.io/_pages/about.md

 I received my PhD degree in Applie Mathematics from [University of Wyoming](http://www.uwyo.edu/) working on the dissertation: *a particle method for Euler Poincar´e equation and its applications in analysis of landmark based image templates* under the supervision of [Prof. Long Lee](http://www.uwyo.edu/llee/).
 During the joint work with my advisor and [Prof. Roberto Camassa](https://math.unc.edu/staff/camassa-roberta/) when we were trying to apply our model framework on medical images, I grew interest in the topics of data sciences and machine learning/deep learning.

-Hope you can have fun reading my posts!
+Hope you have fun reading my posts!